-Whenever David and I travel, one things we love to do, possibly above all others, is meet locals.
+Whenever David and I travel, one things we love to do, possibly above all others, is meeting locals.

 We want to hear their stories, learn about their country from their perspective and get insider tips and recommendations that you won't find in the latest lonely planet.
 Meeting locals enables us to have a better understanding of the country we are in and enriches our experience.